mneudert/instream/README.md

 ### Testing

-To run the tests you need to have the http-authentication enabled.
+To run the tests you need to have HTTP authentication enabled.

-Using the statements from the `.travis.yml` you can generate all necessary users for the tests with their proper privileges.

 The test suite will automatically try to exclude tests not expected to work for your InfluxDB version.